ry-gr/Coilgun-Adding-Machine/README.md

 With this data we can conclude somewhere around 18 seconds of charging gives the ideal height.
 Voltages of 360-375 seemed perfect.
 Now I will add a relay to my circuit so the arduino can precisely control charging and I can run precise experiments with the timing.

+[^1]: How Do you get disposable camera circuitry for free?
+Used disposable cameras have a lot of handy parts, like a high voltage capacitor, and circuitry that steps up 1.5v to 363v.
+That circuitry is very helpful and I use it in this build.
+To get them for free, I found places that sell and process film from disposable cameras around me, and went in and asked for them.
+They were more than happy to give them out to me, and i've tried this at a few spots, where I often got 30 used cameras per visit.
+Primarily I use the flash from a FujiFilm QuickSnaps, as they are reliable and plentiful.